 Short breaks statement overview

-In the past, there hasn't always been fairness around the way that short breaks were distributed across Kent.
+In the past, there hasn't always been fairness in the way that short breaks were distributed across Kent.
 This sometimes meant that if you lived in one part of Kent you were more likely to get a short break than if you lived in another part.
-Some of this is out of our control because we do not commission or fund all the services for disabled children and young people in the county, but we have now made sure that our budget is used fairly.
-No matter where you live in Kent, if the short break service is funded by us, our aim is that you will have an equal chance of getting access to it.
+Some of this is beyond our control because we do not commission or fund all the voluntary sector services for disabled children and young people in the county, but we have now made sure that the KCC budget is used fairly.
+No matter where you live in Kent, KCC has made available the same type of service for every district.
+There may be services over and above this that the voluntary sector run.